docksal/docksal/docs/troubleshooting.md

 db_1   | 170614 14:26:54 [Note] mysqld: Shutdown complete
 ```

-Then `cannot allocate memory for the buffer pool` means you don't have enough of free memory on your Docksal VM to run the project.
+Then `cannot allocate memory for the buffer pool` means you don't have enough of free memory on your Docksal VM
+to run the project.

-Stop other projects or increase VM memory size with `fin vm ram ...` command and try again.
+Stop other projects (`fin stop --all`) or increase VM memory size with `fin vm ram ...` command and try again.